Skip to main content

 Adding MCP Servers to the Catalog

-Here's an example YAML file corresponding to an entity.
+Here's an example YAML file for an unauthenticated MCP server.
 Adding this entity makes the MCP server available to AiKA:

 apiVersion: backstage.io/v1alpha1